code401/urlshortner/README.md

 Url shortner is an intern project.
-It is made of laravel
+It is made of laravel.